 A menu of three-hour courses to be taken in the first or second year.

-- To develop capacities for quantitative and analytic reasoning.
+- To demonstrate capacities for quantitative and analytic reasoning.

-- To understand the centrality of these capacities to the natural and social sciences.
+To apply these capacities in a variety of practical contexts to the natural and social sciences.

 Learning Outcomes Used for Assessment

 - Students will demonstrate quantitative and analytical reasoning skills.

 - Students will demonstrate the ability to apply quantitative and analytical reasoning skills to issues in natural or social sciences.